spencertipping/ni/doc/cheatsheet_perl.md

   * `tep($time_format, $epoch_time)`: returns the specified parts of the date using following `$time_format`.
 * `tsec`: Timezone offset in seconds
   * `tep($raw_timestamp + $tsec($lat, $lng))` returns the approximate date and time at the location `$lat, $lng` at a Unix timestamp of `$raw_timestamp`.
 * `i2e($iso_8601_time_string)`: ISO-8601 to Epcoh
+  * Converts a timestamp in ISO 8601 form
 * `e2i($timestamp, $timezone)`: Epoch to ISO-8601
+  * Converts a timestamp in epoch
 * `ym`: year and month
   * Input: a unix timestamp in
   * Output: the year and month